Spicy Fish Challenge? anyone...

 • 1 tbsp fresh parsley, chopped (for garnish)

-In a bowl, combine the olive oil, minced garlic, paprika, smoked paprika, cayenne pepper, chili powder, cumin, black pepper, salt, lemon zest, and thyme.
-Mix well to create a thick, spicy paste.
+• In a bowl, combine the olive oil, minced garlic, paprika, smoked paprika, cayenne pepper, chili powder, black pepper, salt, lemon zest, and thyme.

+• Mix well to create a thick, spicy paste.
 Score the skin of the snapper with 2–3 diagonal cuts on each side.
-Rub the marinade generously all over the fish, making sure to get into the cuts and inside the cavity.
-Let it marinate in the fridge for 30 minutes to 1 hour.
+Rub the marinade generously all over the fish, let it marinate in the fridge for 30 minutes.
+Set the grill to medium-high (around 400°F/200°C).

 Once grilled, drizzle the fish with fresh lemon juice and sprinkle with crushed red pepper flakes and chopped parsley for garnish.